 Our attorneys are dedicated to helping you through the difficulties of Family Law.
 Whether you are considering a divorce, dealing with custody, parenting time, equitable distribution or support issues, or involved in a Domestic Violence matter, our staff of experienced lawyers can guide and assist you to achieve the best possible result.

-We regularly handle all types of Family Law matters including divorce, custody, support and post judgment litigation.
-Oswald & Zoschak, P.C. can also assist you with Wills, Health Care Directives and Trust and Estate issues.
+We regularly handle all types of Family Law matters including divorce, custody, support, post judgment litigation and name changes.
+Oswald & Zoschak, P.C. can also assist you with Wills, Health Care Directives and Powers of Attorney.
 The firm represents litigants in Domestic Violence cases as well as emancipation and college contribution issues.

 News & Publications:

 Jennifer Zoschak, a partner in the family law firm of Oswald & Zoschak in Lawrenceville, New Jersey is featured in this CNBC.com news article.
 Read the entire article here: Getting divorced without breaking the bank.

 Yours, Mine & Ours: Equitable Distribution in New Jersey